bibrahman/kaminari_indexing/README.md

 kaminari_index index, per_page
 ```

-It will automatically check `params[:page]` and adjust index based on the given index and per_page.
+It will automatically check `params[:page]` and adjust index based on the given `index` and `per_page`.
 For example, getting index of 5th record with 10 records per page
 ```
 kaminari_index 5, 10